Kevin Boland: Early life and career

 Boland was born in Dublin in 1917.
 He attended St. Joseph's C.B.S. in Fairview, leaving in 1933.
 He was the son of Gerald Boland, a founder-member of Fianna Fáil, and the nephew of Harry Boland.
+Boland served as an officer in the Irish Army's Corps of Engineers during the Emergency (1939–1945), where he was involved in attempts to break German legation codes.
 Despite this, the young Boland failed to get elected to Dáil Éireann on his first two attempts, standing in the Dublin County constituency at the 1951 general election and again at the 1954 general election.
 Double success followed at the 1957 general election, when he was not only elected to the 16th Dáil but was appointed to the cabinet as Minister for Defence on his very first day in the Dáil.
-This was due to the retirement of his father who had served in every Fianna Fáil government since 1932.
+This was due to the retirement of his father, who had served in every Fianna Fáil government since 1932.

 The Defence portfolio was largely considered a safe and uncontroversial position, so Boland made only a small impact.
 As a Minister, he displayed a fáinne (gold ring) on the lapel of his jacket, which indicated that he was able and willing to speak the Irish language.
 He frequently conducted his governmental business in Irish, which he was very good at; he had won awards for it in school.
 In 1961, he was moved from Defence to become the Minister for Social Welfare.
 He remained there until the retirement in 1966 of the Taoiseach, Seán Lemass, when Fianna Fáil faced the first leadership contest in its history.
 He was then appointed Minister for Local Government which post he held until he left government in 1970.

 The leadership race immediately erupted as a two-horse battle between Charles Haughey and George Colley.
 Both of these men epitomised the new kind of professional politician of the 1960s.
 Things changed when Neil Blaney indicated his interest in running.
 Boland supported him in his campaign, as both men hailed from the republican and left wing of the party.
 There was talk at one point of Boland himself entering the leadership race.
 In the end Jack Lynch was chosen as a compromise, and he became the new Taoiseach.
 Boland was appointed as Minister for Local Government in the new government.